 Levingston was born in Cotton Valley, Webster Parish, Louisiana, USA, on 13 November 1905.
 He was the fourth of seven children born to Frank Levingston Sr. (1879-1919) and Ida Greenard (1880-1916).
-Along with his younger siblings, he helped maintain about 200 acres of land obtained by his parents.
-He lost both of parents in his youth – his mother at 11, and his father at 13.
-Following their deaths, he worked at a gas station in Cotton Valley to support his siblings, and then left to work in a shipyard in Galveston, Texas.
-As a young child, his parents introduced him to Christianity, but he later claimed how he couldn’t see “how the religion of Christianity connected with nature”.
+Alongside his younger siblings, he helped maintain approximately 200 acres of land acquired by his parents.
+Tragically, he lost both parents at a young age — his mother when he was 11, and his father at 13.
+After their deaths, he worked at a gas station in Cotton Valley to support his siblings before later moving to Galveston, Texas, to work in a shipyard.

-In 1942, he enlisted in the U.S. Army, and served as a private during the war in the Allied invasion of Italy which lasted from September 1943 to January 1944.
+In 1942, he enlisted in the U.S. Army and served as a private during World War II, participating in the Allied invasion of Italy from September 1943 to January 1944.
 After receiving an honorable discharge in 1945, he became a union worker specializing in cement finishing.
-He never married nor had children, claiming how he was close to getting married one time, but he decided against it because he spent so much time doing construction work.
-He visited Rome (Italy) and Mecca (Saudi Arabia).
-He became a Muslim in the late 1950s under the leadership of Elijah Muhammad.
-His Muslim name was Frank Mukmim.

 One of his favorite hobbies was hunting with his rifle.
-In 1981, he moved to Lake Charles, Louisiana, where he lived for next 35 years.
-He was able to drive a car up until he was 105.
+In 1981, he moved to Lake Charles, Louisiana, where he lived for the next 35 years.
+Remarkably, he continued driving until the age of 105.

-In 2015, he moved to the North Louisiana Veterans Home in Bossier City.
-In November of the same year, he received an invitation and traveled to Washington DC to visit the White House.
-He said it was an enjoyable trip, but he was disappointed he didn’t get to meet Barack Obama.
+In 2015, he relocated to the North Louisiana Veterans Home in Bossier City.
+That November, he traveled to Washington, D.C., after receiving an invitation to visit the White House.
+While he described the trip as enjoyable, he expressed disappointment that he did not have the opportunity to meet President Barack Obama.

 Levingston died in Shreveport, Louisiana, USA, on 3 May 2016, at the age of 110 years, 172 days.